Code-Institute-Submissions/MAMBROZYK-Portfolio/README.md

 As an employer I expect to see a showcase of Michal's work.

-As a recruiter I expect be able to download Michal's resume.
+As a recruiter I expect be able to find Michal's resume following LinkedIn link.

+# Strategy

+My goal in the design was to create a simple,easy to navigate website.

 # Scope